onjara/optic/streams/fileStream/README.md

 Option|Description
 ------|-----------
+"append"|Continue appending to an existing log file or create a new empty one if it didn't exist.
+This option has no effect on rotated log files.
+"overwrite"|Always start with a clean slate with an empty log file, discarding any existing ones.
+In addition to starting with a clean log file, previous rotated log files will also be deleted.
-"append"|Reuse the log file if it exists or create a new one otherwise "overwrite"|Always start with an empty log file, overwriting any existing one "mustNotExist"|Always start with an empty log file, but throw an error if it already exists
+"mustNotExist"|Always start with an empty log file, but throw an error if it or any previously rotated log files already exists

 The log file initialization option is specified via:
 ```typescript